|

 The store is open Mon-Thurs 9am-10pm, Fri-Sat 9am-11pm, and Sun 12pm-8pm.

+of Millenia at 4625 Millenia Plaza Way (next to Dick's).
 In addition to wine, Total Wine & More also

 carries a large selection of beer and liquor at excellent prices.
 Total